richiejarvis/MMDVM_HS_Hat/2025-02-20_G1ZNE_Build_Instructions.md

         Processing triggers for man-db (2.11.2-2) ...
         Processing triggers for libc-bin (2.36-9+rpt2+deb12u9) ...
         ```
-1. Clone my repo with these instructions
+1. We now need to download the firmware source.

-    - Copy and run this commandline:
+    - Copy and run this commandline to get a copy of the firmware source repository ready to build

       ```
       cd ~
       mkdir git
       cd git
       ls
       git clone https://github.com/richiejarvis/MMDVM_HS_Hat.git
+      cd ~/git/MMDVM_HS_Hat
+      git submodule init
+      git submodule update
       ```

     - You will see output similar to this: